 A similar notice was inserted in the Cork Chronicle, inevitably by his middle son Joseph, where his age was recorded as the more appropriate 79 years.

-He was buried on 2 October, with his late wife in the PIGOTT family plot in the Vicar's Bawn, the burial ground of Saint Patrick's (C. of I.) Cathedral, Dublin.
+He was buried on 2 October, with his late wife in the PIGOTT family plot in the Vicar's Bawn, the burial ground of Saint Patrick's (Church of Ireland) Cathedral, Dublin.
 This unmarked plot lies immediately adjacent to the north of the MAGUIRE plot, marked by the granite obelisk erected by William MAGUIRE in 1828, both about 20 feet due south of the S.W. corner of the Lady Chapel of the Cathedral.

 [One of James MALTON's views of Saint Patrick's Cathedral, Dublin, looking across the Vicar's Bawn.